The Musa Alphabet for Spanish

 Spanish vowels are fine: there are only five vowels, always the same length, and a dozen or so diphthongs and tripthongs.
 The only oddity is that stressed e and o usually become ie and ue, respectively, but the orthography reflects that change, so it's not a problem.
 The problem is the consonants, where a very regular system is hidden by odd spelling.

 Here is a summary of the problems:

-In addition to the problems above, Spanish - the world's second most spoken language with more than 330 million speakers - has substantial dialectical variation.
+In addition to the problems above, Spanish - the world's fourth most spoken language with more than 330 million speakers - has substantial dialectical variation.
 In seseo dialects, including Andalusian and American Spanish, the th sound is missing altogether, and z is pronounced as s.
 In yeísto dialects, which include all the Spanish spoken outside of Castille and a strip of the Andes between Colombia and Paraguay, the ly sound is missing altogether and ll is pronounced as y.
 There are also dialects in which s is always pronounced as z (ceceo) or dropped (Cuba), in which ll is pronounced as sh (Argentina), in which x represents kh (Mexico), in which y is never affricated (Rio de la Plata), and many more.

 When Spanish is written in the Roman alphabet, all these dialects write the words alike (with minor exceptions): Bilbaoans and Balboans agree that the word for match is spelled cerilla, they just don't agree whether it's pronounced therilya or seriya.
-But when writing Spanish in the Shwa alphabet, both dialects write it as they pronounce it, and we say they have two different words for match.
+But when writing Spanish in the Musa alphabet, both dialects write it as they pronounce it, and we say they have two different words for match.
 That's no different from noticing that they also have different words for many other things, too.